 But then the mother of a friend saw Megan drunk, and called Kathy.
 “I’m so grateful,” Kathy says.
 “I’m not sure how long I would have had my head in the sand.”

-When Megan’s parents confronted her, she told them the truth about her alcohol abuse and asked for help.
+When Megan’s parents confronted her, she told them the truth about substance use and risk-taking behaviors and asked for help.
 “It was the first time I’d seen my dad cry,” Megan says.
 “The next day I was sent to a counselor.
 Basically, I was an alcoholic is what she said.”

 Megan didn’t think she could be an alcoholic.
 “First of all, I’m 16 years old,” she said.
 “Second, my parents don’t drink.
 My sisters don’t drink.”
 But Megan agreed to go to a treatment recovery center.